jcordtz/a_data_platform/README.md

 **Role Based Access Control** – also known as RBAC.
 This controls the access to a given resource and how it can be used.
 So popular said – can one get to the storage account?

-**Attribute Based Access Control** – also known as ABAC - provides an often extra mechanism for granting access making a “lookup” in another system.
+**Attribute Based Access Control** – also known as ABAC - provides an extra mechanism for granting access making a “lookup” in another system.
 For example, you might be able to get to a storage account but their might a directory that requires that you are part of a given project.
 In this case you can make an ABAC “lookup” that checks this before providing access – depending on this result.

 **Identity Based Access Control** – covers the capability that a given resource can be assigned an identity (becoming “a human”).
 And then you make sure that access to a given storage account is only provided to this “human” and hence you need to use this application to get to the data.